Learning Center

 Size Based Pricing

-Another popular method for pricing your art is using size to determine a dollar amount.
-With this method, generally, artists will multiply the height and width of a finished art piece which will give you the total square inches.
+Another method for pricing your art is using size to determine a dollar amount.
+Artists will multiply the height and width of a finished art piece which will give you the total square inches.
 Then, the artist will multiply that number by a predetermined dollar amount which determines the art price.
 This dollar amount is directly related to skill level, so newer artists might choose a $2-3 fee, while more experienced creatives will be closer to the $6-8 dollar mark.

-Once that is calculated, you’ll add in your supplies and frame cost to come to the final price of your art.
+Once that is calculated, you’ll add in your supplies and frame cost to come to the final price.

 When you begin selling art on Etsy, you could offer digital files or art prints.
 It’s inexpensive and generally easy to manage.
 However, you’ll be competing against millions of other sellers offering the same thing.
-Plus, you’re limiting your market to a small niche group of buyers.
 Let’s explore why offering a framed version of your art is a smart business move:

-• Perceived Value: You’ll get more sales with framed art as customers associate it with a higher perceived value.
-A framed art print is more significant to a buyer than an unframed print, meaning they’ll be willing to spend a bit more for your art.
+• Perceived Value: You’ll get more sales with framed art as customers associate it with a higher perceived value meaning they’ll be willing to spend more for your art.

-• Fewer Purchasing Barriers: When purchasing art prints, a customer also has to take framing and matting into account which may cause them to move on to pre-framed options.
-If you offer a framed version, it’s one less barrier your customer has to consider when purchasing.
+• Fewer Purchasing Barriers: When purchasing prints, a customer also has to take framing and matting into account which may cause them to move on to pre-framed options.
+If you offer a framed version, it’s one less barrier your customer has to consider.

-• Bragging Rights: Our frames are eco-friendly and made from sustainable resources, and our packaging is fully recyclable, which means you can brag about it in your product descriptions!
+• Bragging Rights: Our frames are eco-friendly and our packaging is fully recyclable, which means you can brag about it in your product descriptions!

-Want to learn more about framing for your art business?
-Don’t miss this guide: How (& Why) To Add Framing To Your Art Business.
+🚀 Want to learn more about framing for your Etsy store?
+Check out this guide: How (& Why) To Add Framing To Your Art Business.

 Selling Art On Etsy: Marketing

 Once you’re ready to start selling art on Etsy, you’ll need to spread the word and let as many people know that your fantastic art is available for purchase!
-Usually, simply listing it on a single platform isn’t enough, so you’ll need to employ one or more marketing strategies to be successful.
 We’ve listed some of our favorite social media strategies below:

 1. Choose the right platform: Depending on your target audience, you may want to focus on different platforms such as Instagram, Facebook, or Twitter.